sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 Get ready to:

 - Connect deeply with like-hearted souls in a nurturing community
-- Align with the transformative energy of the autumn season
+- Align with the transformative energy of the Fall season
 - Enjoy drool-worthy autumnal views from our gorgeous home
 - Stargaze from our forest-side hot tub
 - Shake off the weight of the world through movement practices
 - Embrace your full, multidimensional self
 - Rediscover your innate capacity for healing and wholeness
+- Indulge in the delicious meals by our private chef

 Whether you're burning out, feeling stuck, or simply craving a joyful adventure, Autumn Alchemy offers a compassionate container for your transformation.